conda-forge/r-rcppint64-feedstock/README.md

 Package license: GPL-2.0-or-later

-Summary: "'Int64' values can be created and accessed via the 'bit64' package and its 'integer64' class which package the 'int64' representation cleverly into a 'double'.
+Summary: 'Int64' values can be created and accessed via the 'bit64' package and its 'integer64' class which package the 'int64' representation cleverly into a 'double'.
 This packages helps conversions between 'R' and 'C++' via several helper functions provided via a single header file.
-A complete example client package is included as an illustration."
+A complete example client package is included as an illustration.

 About r-rcppint64
 -----------------